ksu-is/Can-You-Survive-Jumanji-Quiz/README.md

 Users: This quiz is for individuals who are interested in the Jumanji franchise or just like fun quizzes.

-How to use: To play game run Final draft.py file.
+How to use: To play game clone project and run Final draft.py file.
 Make sure to follow installation instructions at top of file.
 Have fun!